J. B. S. Haldane: In India

 Haldane took Indian citizenship; he was interested in Hinduism and became a vegetarian.
 In 1961, Haldane described India as "the closest approximation to the Free World".
 Jerzy Neyman objected that "India has its fair share of scoundrels and a tremendous amount of poor unthinking and disgustingly subservient individuals who are not attractive."
 Haldane retorted:Perhaps one is freer to be a scoundrel in India than elsewhere.
 So one was in the U.S.A in the days of people like Jay Gould, when (in my opinion) there was more internal freedom in the U.S.A than there is today.
 The "disgusting subservience" of the others has its limits.
 The people of Calcutta riot, upset trams, and refuse to obey police regulations, in a manner which would have delighted Jefferson.
 I don't think their activities are very efficient, but that is not the question at issue.When on 25 June 1962 he was described in print as a "Citizen of the World" by Groff Conklin, Haldane responded:No doubt I am in some sense a citizen of the world.
 But I believe with Thomas Jefferson that one of the chief duties of a citizen is to be a nuisance to the government of his state.
 As there is no world state, I cannot do this.
 On the other hand, I can be, and am, a nuisance to the government of India, which has the merit of permitting a good deal of criticism, though it reacts to it rather slowly.
 I also happen to be proud of being a citizen of India, which is a lot more diverse than Europe, let alone the U.S.A, the U.S.S.R or China, and thus a better model for a possible world organisation.
 It may of course break up, but it is a wonderful experiment.
-So, I want to be labeled as a citizen of India.
+So, I want to be labeled as a citizen of India.Haldane found science teaching in India wanting.
+He said "the stupidity of the mynah shows that in birds, as in men, linguistic and practical abilities are not very highly correlated.
+A student who can repeat a page of a text book may get first class honours, but may be incapable of doing research."